 Henning Mankell meets Stephen King’s The Body in this touching and compelling crime novel about secrets, guilt and duty.

 Arttu Tuominen (b.
 1981) is a Finnish environmental inspector moonlighting as a crime writer.
 Tuominen was awarded the ‘Johtolanka’ Prize for The Oath, garnering praise for the novel’s cleverly constructed flashbacks and realistic dialogue, making him eligible for the Glass Key Prize.
 Tuominen’s writing is distinctive for giving a compassionate and relatable voice to those on both sides of the law.
 He lives in the south-western Finnish town of Pori with his family.

 The Weight of the Past, due late 2021

 2020, The ‘Johtolanka’ Prize from the Finnish Whodunnit Society

-“A crime novel about a school bully’s problematic family and friendship, The Oath surprised me and captured my attention immediately.
+“A crime novel about a school bully’s problematic family and friendship, THE OATH surprised me and captured my attention immediately.
 The writer’s societal prowess brings depth and ethical reflection to the plot.
 The multi-dimensional characters are reminiscent of Matti Yrjänä Joensuu’s wonderful Harjunpää books.
 But this new crime series has its own strong voice.
-The Oath is touching and timely.” – Opettaja-lehti magazine
+THE OATH is touching and timely.” – Maija-Liisa Ahonen, Opettaja-lehti magazine

-“The novel’s protagonist, Commissioner Jari Paloviita, is reminiscent of lots of Patricia Highsmith’s characters: one or two innocuous acts inevitably trigger a slippery slope and, once you’ve started slipping, you can no longer stop.” – The Finnish Whodunnit Society’s ‘Johtolanka’ Prize jury
+“The novel’s protagonist, acting superintendent Jari Paloviita, is reminiscent of many of Patricia Highsmith’s characters: one or two innocuous acts inevitably trigger a slippery slope and, once you’ve started slipping, you can no longer stop.” – The Finnish Whodunnit Society’s ‘Johtolanka’ Prize jury